bartdebever/AtlasBotCore/README.md

+# How to Run/Test
+If you go into AtlasBot > DataLibrary> Static Data> OptionManager.cs There will be values that you can load in using either a JSON file or inputting the strings.
+There are currently no public databases for testing.

 # AtlasBotCore
 AtlasBot is a multi purpose gaming Discord Bot focussing on modularity and adapting to the demands of server owners.